Skip to content

 When fetching lists of resources it often makes sense to sort on fields of interest to you.
 While each resource may vary a bit in terms of which fields you may sort on, the following guidelines should help you understand the concept.
 To see which sort options you have for a specific resource, consult the API reference page for it which should include that information.

 Sorting is defined in query parameters, specifically the ?sort= query parameter.
 Each sort criteria may use + and - signs as a prefix to apply ascending or descending order.
-You may also supply multiple criterias by comma-separating the fields.
+You may also supply multiple criteria by comma-separating the fields.
 Here’s an example that sort title by ascending order, and description by descending order:

 > GET /api/v1/items?sort=+title,-description HTTP/1.1